Axon-Shield/blog.github.io/_posts/2025-05-18-how-to-get-started-with-akamais-web-application-firewall.md

 **Initial Monitoring (2-4 weeks):**
 - Visit Akamai's Security Centre to review alerts
 - Handle any false positives by adding exceptions to your WAF configuration
-- Fine-tune rate limits for DDoS protection, controlling requests from single IP addresses
+- Fine-tune rate limits for DDoS protection
+  - controlling requests from single IP addresses

 ## The Finish Line

 ### Security Activation
 - Switch your security configuration from "Alert" to "Block"
+- From this point
-- From this point, Akamai's WAF will actively block XSS, SQLi, and other web attacks
+  - Akamai's WAF will actively block XSS
+  - SQLi
+  - and other web attacks
 - Akamai automatically updates WAF rules for emerging threats

 ### Ongoing Maintenance